Novel insights into the Coma cluster kinematics with DESI. I. Linking mass profile, orbital anisotropy, and galaxy populations: Dataset and preliminary analyses

 The distribution of galaxies in clusters is shaped by that of dark matter, which dominates the total mass of the system and determines the overall gravitational potential.
-A widely adopted model to describe the total mass density profiles of gravitationally bound systems, such as galaxy clusters, is the Navarro-Frenk-White (NFW) model \citep{Navarro_1997}:
+A widely adopted model to describe the total mass density profiles of gravitationally bound systems, such as galaxy clusters, is the Navarro-Frenk-White (NFW) model \citep*{Navarro_1997}:

 proportional to $r^{-1}$ in the innermost region and to $r^{-3}$ at large radii.
 In Eq.~\ref{NFW}, $\rho_0$ is the characteristic density of the cluster and $r_{\rm s}=r_{-2}$ is the scale radius at which the logarithmic derivative of the profile equals $-2$.
-While initially proposed as a description of dark matter halos in N-body cosmological simulations, the NFW profile has been shown to provide an adequate description of the total mass distribution of clusters (\textit{e.g.} \citealt{Umetsu16, Pizzuti_2025b}).
+While initially proposed as a description of dark matter halos in N-body cosmological simulations, the NFW profile has been shown to provide an adequate description of the total mass distribution of clusters (e.g. \citealt{Umetsu16, Pizzuti_2025b}).

-The projection of the NFW profile \citep{bartelmann1996} is found to be also suitable to describe the spatial distribution of cluster members $\nu(r)$ on the plane of the sky (\textit{e.g.} \citealt{Lin_2004, Annunziatella_2014, Sartoris_2020}); however, it is important to note that the scale radius of the number density of galaxies $r_\nu$ is not in general the same as the scale radius $r_{\rm s}$ of the mass profile \citep{Biviano_2006, Budzynski_2012}.
-In fact, while RS galaxies typically follow a similar distribution to that of dark matter, BC galaxies tend to have a much less concentrated profile, with typical values of $r_\nu^{\rm BC} \sim 4 \, r_\nu^{\rm RS}$ (\textit{e.g.} \citealt{Collister_2005}).
+The surface density profile predicted for the NFW model \citep{bartelmann1996} is also suitable for the distribution of the projected radii of galaxies, $\nu(r)$ (e.g. \citealt*{Lin_2004}; \citealt{Annunziatella_2014}; \citealt{Sartoris_2020}); however, it is important to note that the scale radius of the galaxy number density, $r_\nu^{\rm NFW}$, is not in general the same as the scale radius, $r_{\rm s}$, of the mass profile \citep{Biviano_2006, Budzynski_2012}.
+In fact, while RS galaxies typically follow a similar distribution to that of dark matter, BC galaxies tend to have a much less concentrated profile, with typical values of $r_\nu^{\rm BC} \sim 4 \, r_\nu^{\rm RS}$ (e.g. \citealt{Collister_2005}).

-We further consider the Hernquist model (and its projection, \citealt{Hernquist_1990}), which exhibits a faster decline at large radii:
+We further considered the Hernquist model (and its projection, \citealt{Hernquist_1990}), which exhibits a faster decline at large radii: